d2l-ai/d2l-en/chapter_deep-learning-computation/deferred-init.md

 Deferred initialization does not occur if the system knows the shape of all parameters when calling the `initialize` function.
 This can occur in two cases:

-* We've already seen some data and we just want to reset the parameters.
+* We have already seen some data and we just want to reset the parameters.
 * We specified all input and output dimensions of the network when defining it.

 The first case works just fine, as illustrated below.